sebastiancepeda/rebels/README.md

 ### How do I get set up? ###

-* Summary of set up
 * Configuration
 * Dependencies
 * Database configuration
 Is is necessary to download the [DRIVE database](http://www.isi.uu.nl/Research/Databases/DRIVE/download.php), and put it in /DRIVE folder.
-* How to run tests
 * Deployment instructions

 ### Who do I talk to? ###